What is covered in this article?

 You can print letters to mail to parents and students by selecting Communications > Mail Letters from the main menu.
 This can be especially useful in case you don’t have email addresses on file for particular parents or would like to send an official letter along with your email.

-Best Practices in Communications and Avoiding Spam Violations
+Best Practices in Avoiding Spam Violations

 CAN-SPAM Act of 2003